compatible/nuxeo-cloud-controller/README.txt

 - ncc stop <iid>
 - ncc destroy <iid>

+Currently, instance with iid (instance id) <iid> will be mapped to host "nuxeo<iid>".
+This can be changed in model.py.

 Run "ncc help" for more info.

 I parallel, you need to start the web server ("ncc server") and from